Lumi-education/Lumi/README.md

 # Lumi

 Lumi is a single-page web application that allows teachers to create and share content with their students and monitor their progress.
-Lumi is build for providing blended learining-tools in environments with weak infrastructure.
+Lumi is builtfor providing blended learning-tools in environments with weak infrastructure.

 ![Lumi](./docs/img/lumi_flow.png)